k65yang/general_code/README.md

-This repo just contains general coding snippets what I co.
+This repo just contains general coding snippets what I code